 Job Retention Scheme:The Government claim this scheme may support you in paying your employee's wages to avoid redundancies.
 It has been stated that HMRC will reimburse 80% of wage costs if workers have taken coronavirus-related absence, up to a cap of £2,500 per worker.
-Subject to the conditions of this scheme, if you elect to participate you many wish to consider designating your absent employees as 'furloughed workers' and notify them of this change, before submitting information to HMRC about your furloughed employees and their earnings via the HMRC online portal - please note this portal is not yet available.
-It has been suggested that wages covered will be backdated to March 1st and will be open for three months initially.
+Subject to the conditions of this scheme, if you elect to participate you may wish to consider designating your absent employees as 'furloughed workers' and notify them of this change, before submitting information to HMRC about your furloughed employees and their earnings via the HMRC online portal.
+It has been suggested that wages covered will be backdated to March 1st and it has now been extended to the end of June.

 Deferred VAT payments: Government advice (at of 26.03.2020) suggests that VAT payments due between 20th March and 30th June will be deferred for 3 months.
 The Government advice explains that this is automatically applied to all VAT registered businesses, implying that no applications are required and businesses will then be given until the end of the financial year in 2021 to repay these bills (but please ensure that you check the Government guidance website carefully for any changes and/or updates).
 If you have any questions regarding VAT payments, there is a specific HMRC helpline you can call Monday to Friday between 8:00 am - 8:00 pm and Saturdays between 8:00 am - 4:00 pm.
 You can contact this helpline on 0800 0159 559.
 Otherwise, you can speak to advisers via webchat to discuss problems with paying your taxes due to COVID-19 here.

 Key points: Government advice states that your VAT payments will automatically be deferred for 3 months and directs you discuss VAT concerns on 0800 0159 559.